icdut24/GDS3D_skuep/README.md

 If you want to help maintaining the project, feel free to contact me.

 Since the creation of this repository in May, 2017 a few features have been added.
 See the Issue Tracker for more details.

+# Unmaintained
+As my personal interests have shifted away from IC design, I have no longer time and energy to maintain this (still very well working) project.
+There is another fork of trilomix, that has added a few features (https://github.com/trilomix/GDS3D) but is also unmaintained.
+If you have the interest in further maintaining features/issues, contact me.